 - Additional confectioners' sugar

-- Meanwhile, preheat oven to 325°.
-Line bottom of a greased 15x10x1-in. baking pan with parchment or waxed paper.
+- Preheat oven to 325°.
+Line bottom of a greased 15x10x1-in. baking pan with parchment paper; grease paper.
 Sift cocoa, flour and salt together twice.

-- In another large bowl, beat egg yolks until slightly thickened.
+- In a large bowl, beat egg yolks until slightly thickened.
 Gradually add 1/3 cup confectioners' sugar, beating on high speed until thick and lemon-colored.
 Beat in vanilla.
-Fold in flour mixture (batter will be thick).
+Fold in cocoa mixture (batter will be very thick).

 Originally published as Orange Ricotta Cake Roll in Taste of Home's Holiday & Celebrations Cookbook Annual 2013, p26